digitalronin/digitalocean-build-machine/README.md

 - Add brownie for solidity development
 - Add a list of projects, along with code to clone them and install any required dependencies (e.g. yarn/npm packages).
 The initialisation code should be in the actual projects, as `make setup` or something.
-- Create a DNS entry for the buildvm, so that I can add browser bookmarks to projects running on it